Superior Labral Tear (SLAP Tear)

 When to see a doctor

-If you’re experiencing symptoms of a SLAP tear, make an appointment to see an orthopedic specialist.
-During your appointment, your doctor will ask about your symptoms and pain.
-If you experienced a traumatic overhead injury to the shoulder, mention this to your doctor.
-Your doctor will begin to move your shoulder to assess your range of motion, strength, and pain.
+If you’re experiencing symptoms of a SLAP tear, schedule an appointment with an orthopedic specialist.
+Your doctor will ask about your pain, symptoms, and any past shoulder injuries.
+The doctor will gently move your shoulder to check the range of motion, strength, and pain levels.

-In order to make a diagnosis, your doctor may prescribe one or more of the following imaging tests:
+To confirm a diagnosis, your doctor may order one or more imaging tests:

 Non-operative treatment